NEET Eligibility Criteria 2025 (Out) By NTA - Age Limit, Number of Attempt & Qualification

 NEET 2025 eligibility criteria: NRI/Foreign students

 Candidates who have completed their education from outside the country must fulfil the NEET eligibility criteria.
-The last examination which has to pass by NRI/Foreign students should be equivalent to Class 12 qualification in their respective country.
+The last examination that NRI/Foreign students should be equivalent to Class 12 qualification in their respective country.
 Candidates should have studied Physics, Chemistry, and Biology and must have passed the theory and practical test in each of these subjects as well as English in the qualifying examination.

 • Non-resident Indians (NRIs), Overseas Citizens of India (OCI), and Foreign Nationals are eligible for admission in Medical /Dental Colleges subject to rules and regulations framed by the respective State Governments, Institutions, and the Government of India, as the case may be.